Joeyonng/joeyonng-backyard/README.md

 # Joeyonng's Backyard

-This repository houses the Joeyonng's personal backyard and it is live on joeyonng.github.io.
+This repository houses the Joeyonng's personal backyard, and it is live on https://joeyonng.github.io/.

 As time goes by, I will throw more features, applications and maybe personal stories to my backyard.

 ## Why macOS Big Sur?

----
 In case you haven't noticed, this site is trying to mimic the UI of macOS Big Sur since I always appreciate the design of macOS.